-If you thought your in-laws were intrusive before you had kids, then hold onto your maternity pants.
+If you thought you had an intrusive mother-in-law or father-in-law before you had kids, then hold onto your maternity pants.
 The “fun” has just begun.
 I hate to be the bearer of bad news, but the truth is that your relationship with your in-laws is likely to grow tenser once children enter the picture.

 But then, you probably discovered that the day you announced that you were pregnant.
 Ah, yes, that was the day your father-in-law insisted that you follow tradition and name your son (or daughter), “Clyde Waldo Dufus III.”
 And, later that evening, your mother-in-law purchased airline tickets and reserved a seat in the front row of the delivery room, followed by a two-month visit in your guest room.

 Don’t get me wrong: some in-laws are wonderful people who respect their daughter-in-law’s needs instead of expecting her to revolve everything around them.
 But if you don’t have that lovely type of in-law, here’s how to cope with the kind that pressure, lecture, undermine and insist that their way is the right way.

 Replace your insecurity with confidence.
 You and your husband are the final authority on your children.
 If your in-laws don’t approve of something you are doing, so what?
 You don’t need their approval, so don’t behave as if you do.
 Just because they disagree with something you do doesn’t mean you are bad parents.

 Learn to let your in-laws be upset with you.
 Don’t overlook your own needs constantly just to keep everyone else happy.
 For example, if you want to spend the first week home from the hospital with just your husband, then tactfully tell both sets of parents exactly that.
 If they put up a fuss, let them know that it is not up for discussion.